 Strategy Does Not Match Market Conditions

-The market you're selling in today may be very different from the market you heard about six months ago.
-Pricing and strategy based on outdated conditions will consistently underperform.
+The market at the time of listing may be very different from the market a seller heard about six or twelve months ago.
+Pricing and strategy based on outdated conditions commonly underperform relative to current data.

 Understanding Market Types